hardikbahri/notifications_microservice/README.md

 - **Backend**: Processes the change stream and sends messages to Kafka.
 - **Kafka Producer**: Sends messages to Kafka topics.
 - **Kafka Consumer**: Consumes messages from Kafka topics.
-- **Frontend**: Uses API polling to fetch updates and displays real-time notifications.
+- **Frontend**: Uses API polling to fetch updates and displays real-time notifications and flight status updates.
 - **Email Service**: Sends email notifications as part of the notification workflow.

 ### File Structure